frytg/pkgy/README.md

 - [Sigstore: How it works](https://www.sigstore.dev/how-it-works)
 - [Sigstore Docs](https://docs.sigstore.dev)

-# License
+## License

-The files in this project are licensed using [The Unlicense](https://unlicense.org/).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 This applies to these files only, not the packages or tools used in the recipes, which are licensed under their respective licenses.